jmuheim/headhunter/README.md

 - Would be really useful to have the concrete URL of every validated HTML page.
 But can't find a way to extract it from Rack response.
 - There are not tests yet.
 I first want to see whether this gem would be appreciated by the community, and if so, I will definitely add tests.
 - Didn't try this with AJAX requests yet.
 Would be great if such responses would be validated, too!
+- In feature tests, the same views are getting rendered again and again.
+These same sources shouldn't be validated over and over again!

 ## Disclaimer